Joel Parrish

-Joel Parrish (born September 1, 1955) is a former American football offensive guard who played two seasons with the Toronto Argonauts of the Canadian Football League.
-He was drafted by the Cincinnati Bengals in the eleventh round of the 1977 NFL Draft.
-Parrish played college football at the University of Georgia and attended Coffee County High School in Douglas, Georgia.
-He was drafted by the Los Angeles Dodgers of Major League Baseball but chose to attend the University of Georgia.
-He was a consensus All-American in 1976.
-Parrish and four other men were arrested in 2001 in Australia on charges of drug trafficking after smuggling 2,457 pounds of cocaine into the country.
+Joel Parrish (born September 1, 1955) is an American former professional football offensive guard who played two seasons with the Toronto Argonauts of the Canadian Football League (CFL).
+He was selected by the Cincinnati Bengals in the eleventh round of the 1977 NFL draft after playing college football for the Georgia Bulldogs; he was a consensus All-American in 1976.